longhorn/website/content/docs/1.6.0/v2-data-engine/features/selective-v2-data-engine-activation.md

 ## Disabling the V2 Data Engine on Specific Nodes

-1. Identify the nodes that you want to disable V2 Data Engine.
+1. Identify the nodes that should not run the V2 Data Engine.

-2. Add the label `node.longhorn.io/disable-v2-data-engine: "true"` to the chosen Kubernetes nodes.
+1. Add the label `node.longhorn.io/disable-v2-data-engine: "true"` to the selected nodes.

-3. Activate the `v2-data-engine` setting globally.
-Then,
+1. Enable the global setting `v2-data-engine`.

+As a result, the following occur only on *nodes without the label*:
-   - Instance-manager pods for V2 Data Engine are only spawned on nodes without the aforementioned label.
+- Instance Manager pods for the V2 Data Engine are spawned.
-   - V2 Data Engine functionality remains available exclusively on nodes lacking the label.
+- V2 Data Engine functionality remains available.

 ## Notice